EgorLappo/egorlappo.github.io/posts/2022-10-21-tree-combinatorics-haskell-part-one.md

 relabelExt k (Node _ a l r) = Node k a l r
 ```

-Here I have defined a new type of trees, `ExtTree`, that keep information about branch subdivisions.
+I have defined a new type of trees, `ExtTree`, that keep information about branch subdivisions as an integer.
 There is also a pair of _natural transformations_ between the regular `Tree`s and `ExtTree`s, as well as very important helper functions that work with numberings and labels of the tree root.

 With this small bit of preparation, the theorem takes just a few lines: